 Each year the consortium offers several marine-related courses in Boston which attract undergraduate students from schools throughout the area.
 Credit for courses taken is granted by the student’s home institution, and the grade received becomes part of the student’s permanent record at the school.

-Students interested in enrolling in any of these marine education courses must apply through Professor Maura Tyrrell, Department of Biology.
+Students interested in enrolling in any of these marine education courses must apply through Professor Kristin Burkholder, Department of Biology.

 U.S. Army ROTC offers a Military Science Program designed to train future junior officers for leadership with instruction that complements a baccalaureate degree.
 The program consists of three parts: earning an academic degree in a recognized field; college courses of particular interest and value to military service; and military science courses.